notifhy/frontend/privacy.md

 permalink: /privacy/
 ---
 # Privacy Policy - January 25th, 2022
-This privacy policy will explain how we use the personal data we collect from you when you use our application.
+This Privacy Policy explains how we use the personal data we collect from you when you use our application.

 Topics:
+ - Definitions
  - What data do we collect?
  - How do we collect your data?
  - How will we use your data?
  - How do we store your data?
- - Privacy policies of other websites
  - Children's privacy
  - What are your data protection rights?
+ - Third-Party Privacy Policies
- - Changes to our privacy policy
+ - Changes to our Privacy Policy
  - How to contact us

+## Definitions
+These definitions apply regardless of capitalization or quantity.
+ - **Application** refers to NotifHy and the resources that are intellectual property of its operators for the purposes of operating NotifHy
+ - **Company** (also referred to as "us", "we", "our") refers to Attituding and/or the other administrators, if any
+ - **Service** refers to the purposes or functions that the application offers or can be used for
+ - **You** (also referred to as "your") refers to the individual or legal entity accessing this application

 ## What data do we collect?
 This application collects the following: